Coskon/coskmusicbot/README.md

 ---

-### Pre release: v0.9.4-pre
+### Pre release: v0.9.9-pre
-`help` needs to be updated with all the commands and info, and better looking embeds.
+`help` message updated, only needing the spanish translation.
+Almost ready to go!

 Replit project will be updated with the full release.